Lynne Frederick: Political views and beliefs

 In a 1975 interview with Men Only, Frederick stated that she "partially agreed" with Women's Lib.
-Adding "I agree with the fact that women should have equal rights", but adding that she also believed in some old fashioned gender roles.
-"I agree that there are certain things that men are designed to do; just as there are things women are designed to do."

-She was a supporter of Margaret Thatcher, calling her a "very capable woman", and saying that "I think women are just as capable of ruling people and looking after our affairs as men are.
+Stating "I agree with the fact that women should have equal rights", she added that she also believed in some old-fashioned gender roles.
+"I agree that there are certain things that men are designed to do; just as there are things women are designed to do.
+I think women are just as capable of ruling people and looking after our affairs as men are.
 Sometimes possibly better because women have a level of sensibility and sensitivity as well, which possibly men don't sometimes."

-Although not gay herself, Frederick was known for being a blunt and outspoken advocate for same sex relationships and LGBT rights during a time when it was considered highly taboo.
-Following her appearance on a controversial episode of the television series Play for Today, where she played a sexually fluid character and shared an onscreen kiss with her female co-star, Jane Lapotaire, she said "with homosexuality and lesbianism, I just don't think you can put a ban on it.
+Although not gay herself, Frederick was known for being a blunt and outspoken advocate for same-sex relationships and LGBT rights during a time when it was considered highly taboo.
+Following her appearance on a controversial episode of the television series Play for Today, where she played a sexually fluid character and shared an onscreen kiss with her female co-star Jane Lapotaire, she said "with homosexuality and lesbianism, I just don't think you can put a ban on it.
 I don't think you can say it's wrong.
 I think people should live how they want to live.
 I don't think it should be illegal."

 Frederick grew up as a Methodist.
 In a 1975 interview, she expressed some agnostic views when she was asked about a progressive Catholic priest's response to the pope's declaring premarital sex a sin.
 "I really agree with the other priests that it should have never been issued.
 I think that does put the Church back; I really do.
 I can say it because I'm not particularly religious.
 But I think people who are religious, I hope they would feel that it's not a step forward.
 I think premarital sex is a good idea.
 I think the worst thing that could possibly happen is to not have sex before you get married, then get married and find out it's dreadful."
-After Peter Sellers died, she went to visit spiritualist and psychic medium, Doris Collins.
-When asked if she believed in life after death, she replied “I’ve always believed that death was not the end.”
-Frederick later suggested in an interview that she still retained her Methodist faith: “I never touch hard liquor.
-I suppose wine is ok for a good Methodist like me.”
+After Peter Sellers died, she went to visit spiritualist and psychic medium Doris Collins.
+When asked if she believed in life after death, she replied "I've always believed that death was not the end".
+Frederick later suggested in an interview that she still retained her Methodist faith: "I never touch hard liquor.
+I suppose wine is okay for a good Methodist like me".